Azure/azure-sdk-for-js/sdk/contentsafety/ai-content-safety-rest/README.md

 Every harm category the service applies also comes with a severity level rating.
 The severity level is meant to indicate the severity of the consequences of showing the flagged content.

 **Text**: The current version of the text model supports the **full 0-7 severity scale**.
-The classifier detects amongst all severities along this scale.
-If the user specifies, it can return severities in the trimmed scale of 0, 2, 4, and 6; each two adjacent levels are mapped to a single level.
-You can refer [text content severity levels definitions][text_severity_levels] for details.
+By default, the response will output 4 values: 0, 2, 4, and 6.
+Each two adjacent levels are mapped to a single level.
+Users could use "outputType" in request and set it as "EightSeverityLevels" to get 8 values in output: 0,1,2,3,4,5,6,7.
+You can refer [text content severity levels definitions](https://learn.microsoft.com/azure/ai-services/content-safety/concepts/harm-categories?tabs=definitions#text-content) for details.

 - [0,1] -> 0
 - [2,3] -> 2
 - [4,5] -> 4
 - [6,7] -> 6

 **Image**: The current version of the image model supports the **trimmed version of the full 0-7 severity scale**.
 The classifier only returns severities 0, 2, 4, and 6; each two adjacent levels are mapped to a single level.
-You can refer [image content severity levels definitions][image_severity_levels] for details.
+You can refer [image content severity levels definitions](https://learn.microsoft.com/azure/ai-services/content-safety/concepts/harm-categories?tabs=definitions#image-content) for details.

 - [0,1] -> 0
 - [2,3] -> 2